Clemente Course

 • In 1995, Earl Shorris teaches the first course at the Roberto Clemente Family Guidance Center in Lower Manhattan; the site gives the course a name.

-• In 2000, the first Clemente Course in Massachusetts begins at the Care Center in Holyoke.
+• In 2000, the first Clemente Course in Massachusetts is given at the Care Center in Holyoke.
 Kristin O’Connell, Associate Director of Mass Humanities, is the driving force in bringing this concept to the commonwealth.

 • In 2001, the class is established in the Dorchester neighborhood of Boston as a partnership with Codman Square Health Center.
-Neil Dolan is the first Academic Director, followed by Tim McCarthy.
+Neil Dolan serves as the first Academic Director, followed by Tim McCarthy.

-• From 2003 through 2005, I co-directed the course with Wendy Quinones.
+• From 2003 through 2005, I co-direct the course with Wendy Quinones.
 Tim McCarthy then returned as Academic Director.

-• In 2011, I took over as Academic Director again, this time by myself.
+• In 2011, I take on the duties of Academic Director again, this time by myself.

 • In 2014, Timothy P McCarthy, is awarded the Stanley Paterson Professorship in American History; the first endowed chair of any kind for any Clemente program in the world.

-• In 2014, documentary film producers James Rutenbeck and Diana Fischer contacted the course about making a film about our students.
-The film resulting film, A Reckoning in Boston, will be shown at film festivals and colleges in 2021 ahead of a national broadcast.
+• In 2014, documentary film producers James Rutenbeck and Diana Fischer contact the course about making a film about our students.
+The film resulting documentary, A Reckoning in Boston, will be shown at film festivals and colleges in 2021 ahead of a national broadcast.

-• In 2014, President Obama awarded the Clemente Course a National Humanities Medal.
+• In 2014, President Obama awards the Clemente Course a National Humanities Medal.

-• In 2016, I invited our writing instructor, Ann Murphy, to be an Associate Director of our course.
+• In 2016, I invite our writing instructor, Ann Murphy, to be an Associate Director of our course.

-• In 2017, David Montgomery of the Washington Post included our class in his article about the effects of defunding the NEA and NEH.
+• In 2017, David Montgomery of the Washington Post includes our class in his article about the effects of defunding the NEA and NEH.

-• In 2017, I was part of a team that wrote a successful NEH grant to develop a Clemente Course for veterans, eventually called the Clemente Veterans Initiative (CVI).
+• In 2017, I am part of a team that writes a successful NEH grant to develop a Clemente Course for veterans, eventually called the Clemente Veterans Initiative (CVI).

-• In 2018 and 2019, I team taught a CVI course with Ann Murphy and Ruth Rohde.
-Among the many highlights was a guest lecture by Pulitzer-nominated historian Megan Kate Nelson, and a dramatic reading of Euripedes’ Herakles Gone Mad by local actors Linda Goetz and Eliott Purcell.
+• In 2018 and 2019, I team teach and co-direct a CVI course with Ann Murphy and Ruth Rohde.
+Among the many highlights is a guest lecture by Pulitzer-nominated historian Megan Kate Nelson, and a dramatic reading of Euripedes’ Herakles Gone Mad by local actors Linda Goetz and Eliott Purcell.

-• Following the 2019-2020 school year, I stepped down as Academic Director and Ann Murphy and Julia Legas served as co-directors, taking the course online through the pandemic.
+• Following the 2019-2020 school year, I step down as Academic Director and Ann Murphy and Julia Legas serve as co-directors, taking the course online through the pandemic.

 • In the autumn of 2020, the Clemente faculty collaborate on an online series of discussions focused on topics like community.
 Alumni and new participants join from across the country.

-• On January 17, 2022, A Reckoning in Boston airs nationwide on PBS as part of the Independent Lens series to critical acclaim.
+• On January 17, 2022, A Reckoning in Boston airs nationwide on PBS (as part of Independent Lens) to critical acclaim.

-• An article in the NEH’s Humanities Magazine, Building the Just City, focuses on A Reckoning, Clemente in Boston, and quotes local faculty (including me).
+• An article in the Winter 2022 issue of NEH’s Humanities Magazine, Building the Just City, focuses on A Reckoning, Clemente in Boston, and quotes local faculty.

-• In Spring of 2022, after another successful NEH grant, I am co-teaching a CVI course online with Jim Dubinsky of Virginia Tech.
+• In Spring of 2022, after another successful NEH grant, I begin co-teaching four semester-long CVI course online with Jim Dubinsky of Virginia Tech.
 This course incorporates service learning and discussion facilitation training into the syllabus.
-Bancroft Prize winner Ari Kelman visits our zoom to discuss writing Battle Lines, his history of the Civil War, as a graphic novel.
+Bancroft Prize winner Ari Kelman visits our zoom to discuss writing his nonfiction graphic novel Battle Lines, a history of the Civil War.

 If you’d like to attend the Clemente Course, or are interested as a donor or a journalist, please contact me.